-- i. a description of the pavement structures that is/are likely to be encountered when cold in-place recycling; - ii. anticipated grading, plasticity and other relevant properties of the materials to be recycled from the pavement layers; - iii. n-situ moisture contents measured at the time of investigation; - iv. structural and mix designs.
+- i.
+A description of the pavement structures that is/are likely to be encountered when cold in-place recycling; - Anticipated grading, plasticity and other relevant properties of the materials to be recycled from the pavement layers; - iii.
+N-situ moisture contents measured at the time of investigation; - iv.
+Structural and mix designs.